 - Loss of appetite and

-- Changes to the blood.
+- Changes in the blood.

 Of course, air fresheners also contain fragrance, often in the form of perfumed chemicals.